-Now, before you use the steps below make sure that you’ve washed the area and tried to clean it properly.
-You may find that with a proper clean, you don’t actually need to use a magic eraser.
+Before you use the steps below make sure that you’ve washed the area and tried to clean it properly.
+You may find that with proper cleaning, you don’t actually need to use a magic eraser.

 That being said, the steps are fairly easy and it’s very hard to get it wrong.

-Just make sure that the magic eraser doesn’t touch the paint as you work, I use my finger as a guide but you could even use masking tape to block the painted areas off if you wish.
+Make sure that the magic eraser doesn’t touch the paint as you work.
+I use my finger as a guide but you could even use masking tape to block the painted areas off if you wish.